 Use a Deer Repellent

 Odor deterrents can keep deer away from the gardens.
-There are several options available in the market, but I will suggest you buy those that don’t contain too many chemicals.
+There are several options available in the market, but I suggest you buy those that don’t contain too many chemicals.

 After all, we don’t want to harm the innocent animal or our tree, right?